DECEMBER PROMOTION

 Explore Diocletian's Palace:

 Wander through the maze-like streets of the palace, marveling at its Roman architecture.
 Stop by in Peristyle Square to admire the impressive Roman columns and the stunning architecture of the surrounding buildings - see if you can spot the Egyptian sphinxes!
-Also Peristil is a magical spot to enjoy live music and street performers in the evenings while sipping on a glass of wine from
+Also Peristil is a magical spot to enjoy live music and street performers in the evenings while sipping on a glass of wine from Luxor restaurant.

 Visit the Cathedral of St. Domnius, one of the oldest cathedrals in the world, and make sure to climb all the way to the top of the bell tower for breath-taking views of the old town and waterfront.

-Discover hidden courtyards and beautiful shops and restaurants that incorporate some of the original palace walls, such as
+Discover hidden courtyards and beautiful shops and restaurants that incorporate some of the original palace walls, such as FIG restaurant.

 We recommend getting a walking tour of the palace and old town, otherwise you risk losing some of the best kept stories that these ancient walls have to tell.
 Plus, if you are a Game of Thrones fan, there are a couple famous filming locations around to discover.
 And a photo with the Roman guards is a must!